ARCHER2-HPC/archer2-docs/user-guide/connecting.rst

 ::

-    ssh -X username@login.cirrus.ac.uk
+    ssh -X username@login.ARCHER2.ac.uk

 Some sites recommend using the ``-Y`` flag.
 While this can fix some compatibility issues, the ``-X`` flag is more secure.

-Current OS X systems do not have an X window system.
-Users should install the XQuartz package to allow for SSH with X11 forwarding on OS X
+Current macOS systems do not have an X window system installed by default.
+Users should install the XQuartz package to allow for SSH with X11 forwarding on macOS systems:
-systems:

 * `XQuartz website <http://www.xquartz.org/>`__

 Logging in from Windows using MobaXterm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+TODO Do we need to add Windows bash instructions?

 A typical Windows installation will not include a terminal client,
 though there are various clients available.
 We recommend all our Windows
-users to download and install MobaXterm to access Cirrus.
+users to download and install MobaXterm to access ARCHER2.
 It is very
 easy to use and includes an integrated X server with SSH client to run
-any graphical applications on Cirrus.
+any graphical applications on ARCHER2.

 You can download MobaXterm Home Edition (Installer Edition) from the
 following link: